-We then create a DMatrix object and pass it to train, along with some other parameters, much like XGBoost's normal, non-dask interface.
+We then create a DaskDMatrix object and pass it to train, along with some other parameters, much like XG-Boost's normal, non-dask interface.
+Unlike that interface, data and label must be either Dask DataFrame or Dask Array instances.

 The primary difference with XGBoost's dask interface is we pass our dask client as an additional argument for carrying out the computation.
 Note that if client is set to None, XGBoost will use the default client returned by dask.